In our opinion there are two ways to access a sewer leak under a concrete slab for repair:

 Because every house is different when it comes to size, layout and where the sewer line exits the home, there is no way to know what it would take cost and work wise to do a complete replacement on your home without seeing the home.

-It is important to note that as of late 2015 we do not recommend leak isolation or spot repair to be performed on cast iron pipe sewer systems.
+It is important to note that as of late 2015 we do not recommend nor will we do leak isolation or spot repair to be performed on cast iron pipe sewer systems.
 Cast iron pipes are only suppose to last 50 years and last placed in homes just about 30 years ago there is a lot of homes that need to have their sewer pipeline replacement done.